zendpen/GameEngine/README.md

 	for three games, two of which are going to be stories of the hero characters.
 The third game will be the crux of the engines full capabilities.
 This game is set to be an MMORPG.

+1. Setup triangle example with multiple classes in rust.